scarplus/signals/README.md

 Additionally, there is a mapping of various symphonies and the short names used in the output sheet, which can be found at the following link: https://docs.google.com/spreadsheets/d/1duub-kYJIrBrEEbuytyWt7L7xuD-BmkwCTH86usd4oI/edit#gid=0

-The output file, which is an aggregated view in a column of the last run, can be accessed at the following link: https://drive.google.com/file/d/13ER4Rvm9vo0b-LvPvSwjgs0PwTROJuMa/view?usp=sharing.
+The output file, aka Signals, which is an aggregated view in a column of the last run, can be accessed at the following link: https://drive.google.com/file/d/13ER4Rvm9vo0b-LvPvSwjgs0PwTROJuMa/view?usp=sharing.
 This file is generated at the following times: 10:15am, 12:30pm, 12:56pm, 2:30pm, 3:01pm, 3:15pm, and every 10 minutes until 4:01pm, 8:30pm.

 A similar signal file can be generated on-demand by calling the following Google API URL: https://mainsignal-6rkoj3i67a-uk.a.run.app [auto scheduled to run at 3:50pm weekdays] It is advisable to check the output file before running this as someone might have recently run it.
 The code behind this URL is hosted on Google Cloud and is not as agile as the Google Drive version, since it is intended to be a stable version and will only be updated with new symphonies on a weekly basis.